vberistain/react-cli-scaffolding/README.md

 ### rcc

-> Creates a new react component, css file, test file, and index.ts file for easier importing in the given directory.
+> Creates a new tsx React component, css file, types css file, test file, and index.ts file for easier importing in the given directory.

 **Params**